Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

 The two bodies start at room temperature, and then a heat source is applied to the left side of the copper disc, highlighted in dark gray.
 The heat source generates a fluctuating temperature boundary condition $\bar{T}_i$ that increaes in amplitude over time.
 The temperature field of the square plate is then measured at different times $i$.
 Figure~\ref{fig:3d_heat_flow_experiment}(b) shows the temperature field at the end of the experiment.
 The mathematical definition of the problem is illustrated in Figure~\ref{fig:framework_schematic_3d_heat_flow}.

 The loss function used to train the ML model is defined as:

-where $T_i^\text{fem}$ represents the temperature field predicted by the FEM solver with the non-linear ML thermal conductivity model at time step $i$, and $T_i^\text{obs}$ is the corresponding synthetic experimental temperature field.
-The synthetic experimental data is generated by solving the same PDE system with a known non-linear thermal conductivity model.
+where $T_i^\text{fem}$ represents the temperature field predicted by the FEM solver with the nonlinear ML thermal conductivity model at time step $i$, and $T_i^\text{obs}$ is the corresponding synthetic experimental temperature field.
+The synthetic experimental data is generated by solving the same PDE system with a known nonlinear thermal conductivity model.
 Both the training and test datasets consist of temperature fields at 12 time steps, but the two datasets are generated from two different synthetic experiments with different temperature boundary conditions.
-A 2\% noise is added to the temperature fields in the synthetic experimental data to represent real data.
+A 2\% noise is added to each nodal value of the temperature fields in the synthetic experimental data to represent real data.
+This noise level is higher than that used in the solid-mechanics examples (1\%), and is applied to full-field nodal snapshots at every time step, reflecting a more demanding perturbation.

-Figure~\ref{fig:3d_heat_conduction_plot} shows the evolution of the training and test loss, as well as the thermal conductivity profile predicted by the machine learning model embedded in the FEM solver, evaluated at epochs 10, 50 and 100.
-The dotted line represents the reference thermal conductivity model, which exhibits a non-linear dependence on temperature, while the red line shows the corresponding predictions from the ML model.
-At early stages of training (e.g. epoch 10), the model fails to capture the correct trend and deviates significantly from the ground truth.
+Figure~\ref{fig:3d_heat_conduction_plot} shows the evolution of the training and test loss, as well as the thermal conductivity profile predicted by the machine learning model embedded in the FEM solver, evaluated at epochs 0, 50 and 100.
+The dotted line represents the reference thermal conductivity model, which exhibits a nonlinear dependence on temperature, while the blue line shows the corresponding predictions from the ML model.
+At initialisation (epoch 0), the model fails to capture the correct trend and deviates significantly from the ground truth.
 By epoch 50, the learned conductivity shows partial agreement, although noticeable discrepancies remain.
-After 150 epochs, the ML-based model successfully reproduces the non-linear thermal response, closely matching the reference profile across the entire temperature range.
+After 100 epochs, the ML-based model successfully reproduces the nonlinear thermal response, closely matching the reference profile across the entire temperature range.
 This highlights the model's ability to progressively learn the underlying physical law through training.